osohq/oso/docs/why-oso.rst

 of things to try.
 Your work scales linearly, but the logic you can express grows exponentionally -- this is what the search algorithm is doing.

-To learn more about how polar works, and logic programming, head over to :doc:`/language/polar-fundamentals`
+To learn more about how polar and logic programming works head over to :doc:`/language/polar-fundamentals`

 oso in your application